microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-2-enhance-agent.md

 - Send `-developer on` to the chat to enable debugging mode.

 The agent will respond with a success message if everything went well **Successfully enabled developer mode**.

+> [!TIP]
-- Refresh the browser by pressing F5 to activate the agent debug info.
+> Refresh the browser by pressing F5 to activate the agent debug info.

 - Next to test, send a prompt to interact with the agent like the one below.